KNFullStack/KN-Fitness/README.md

 ## Future Features
 Features that could be released in subsequent versions include:
-* Enquires being sent straight to personal trainers.
+* Enquires being sent straight to personal trainers instead of a general inbox.
 * An online shop for products, or a page to highlight current products and special offers.
+* A booking system to reserve space in classes.

 # Technologies
 Technologies used are as follows.